codacy/helm-poll/README.md

      --help  Help
  -i, --interval=value
-             The polling interval in seconds (default: 5) -r, --release=value
+             The polling interval in seconds (default: 5) -n, --namespace=value
+             Namespace where the release is installed. (default: "default") -r, --release=value
              Release name to poll for.
  -t, --timeout=value